 Are You Tired?

 If so you may be suffering from a sleep disorder.
 Some common sleep disorders include insomnia, snoring, and sleep apnea.
-Our dental office is highly trained in Dental Sleep Medicine and can provide treatment options for sleep apnea.
+TMJ & Sleep Therapy Centre of Montana is highly trained in Dental Sleep Medicine and can provide treatment options for sleep apnea.
 Dental sleep medicine is recognized by the medical community as an effective treatment approach to the management of obstructive airway sleep disorders.
-Please call our office to learn about our specialized equipment and therapies at 1-Conrad Office Phone Number 406-278-3609.
+Please call our office to learn about our specialized equipment and therapies at 1-406-952-0154 or visit our website at www.tmjsleepmontana.com.

 You may suffer from a sleep disorder if you experience any of the following symptoms: